Therapy for ADHD and Autism

 You deserve to work with someone who gets you and your brain.

-I work with those who suspect they’re Autistic or an ADHDer—whether or not you’ve been diagnosed.
+I work with those who suspect they’re Autistic or an ADHDer—whether or you’ve been diagnosed.
 The world may have you convinced that neurodivergence is a downfall, an obstacle to overcome.
 Well, the world is ignorant.
 Engage in neurodiversity-affirming therapy in Colorado Springs, CO and PSYPACT states that is tailored to you and your needs—that sees your strengths and your neurodivergence in their totality.

 Could you have ADHD or Autism?